Calculating the cost of starting a medical practice – our complete guide

 - EFTPOS infrastructure

-- Medical equipment/materials/machinery, office equipment, fixtures and fittings
+- Medical equipment/materials/machinery, office space, basic office equipment, fixtures and fittings

 - Staff recruitment costs, training costs and wages